2020 UST Growling Tigers basketball team: Sequence of events

 The Varsitarian reported Abogado's resignation just before a scheduled meeting of school officials with the government's Inter-Agency Task Force that would discuss the team's alleged quarantine guideline violations.
-He was replaced by former director of UST's Institite of Physical Eduacation and Athletics, Fr.
+He was replaced by former director of UST's Institute of Physical Eduacation and Athletics, Fr.
 Ermito de Sagon who was set to sit on an interim capacity.